vitmalina/mquery/README.md

 ## Why bother?

-Beaseuse I am tired of typing `document.querySelectorAll`, `element.addEventListener`, loop through the nodes when I do not have to, have hard time removing `event handlers` and woring with `data` attached to dom elements, etc.
+Because I am tired of typing `document.querySelectorAll`, `element.addEventListener`, loop through the nodes when I do not have to, have hard time removing `event handlers` and working with `data` attached to dom elements, etc.... and because people frown upon on jQuery.

 Consider following samples:
 ```js